 We believe that by investing in these talented musicians early in their professional careers we can not only secure their employment, but help to ensure the future of quality music in the UK and beyond.

-Roger was born in St Andrews, Scotland and educated at Sedbergh School and Trinity College, Oxford.
-He began his career in the financial sector at S.G.
+Born in St Andrews, Scotland and educated at Sedbergh School and Trinity College, Oxford, Roger began his career in the financial sector at S.G.
 Warburg & Co in the 1970s, joining the Nordic bank SEB in 1982.

 Prior to his appointment as Head of SEB London, Roger worked in the capital markets in London and headed the bank’s operations in Japan for six years.
 He has been Chairman and is now Vice Chairman of the Association of Foreign Banks.
 His business interests lie in raising finance for companies in the global capital markets.